The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Introduction

-As was mentioned above, the detailed properties of the dynamics of the many-body system described by \eqref{eq-vNeum-1} are rather complicated, and an approximation is required to extract some key qualitative features.
+As mentioned above, detailed properties of the dynamics of a many-body system described by the von Neumann-Landau equation \eqref{eq-vNeum-1} are difficult to unravel, and approximations are therefore needed to extract interesting qualitative features.

 The main idea is to restrict the dynamics to quasifree states.

-However, the property of being quasifree is not preserved by the dynamics given by \eqref{eq-vNeum-1} and the main question here is how to project the true quantum evolution onto the class of quasifree states.
+However, the property of being quasifree is not preserved by the dynamics given by \eqref{eq-vNeum-1} and the main question here is how to map the true quantum evolution onto the class of quasifree states.